Sunny Beach (wrestler): Post-retirement

 After his retirement from the ring, Allen worked as a senior account manager for Teligent in New York City.
 Allen was also employed as a bouncer and security for rock concerts at various times during his pro wrestling career.
 He entered the private security industry and started Forte Security Group in 2000.
 Allen spent two years at John Jay College, where he studied security management, and graduated with a Bachelor of Arts in 2004.
 Within ten years, Allen's company had grown to 260 employees and was providing security for nightclubs, restaurants and residential buildings in New York City.
 Additionally, Forte Security has been hired by visiting celebrities such as Jay-Z, Pamela Anderson, Russell Simmons, Jennifer Lopez and Michelle Rodriguez.
 He also operated a security guard company, Forte Network, from 2006 to 2010.
 In February 2013, Allen and Forte Security were featured in Long Island Business News.

-In 2016 Rebranded Forte Security to American Protection Bureau and won The Best of Long Island Bethpage Bank contest in 2017,2018,2019 and 2020 Four years in a row for Best Security Guard Company on Long Island New York and has over 900 employees and is also licensed in New Jersey, Pennsylvania and Florida.
-Also in 2016 Allen Brought BSI Security Training At the Long Island Training Center and Has his NY state license as a general topics instructor to teach security guard training at his school.
+In 2016, Forte Security changed its name to American Protection Bureau.
+Also in 2016 Allen bought BSI Security Training at the Long Island Training Center.
+Allen has his NY state license as a general topics instructor to teach security guard training at his school.
+It has over 900 employees and is also licensed in New Jersey, Pennsylvania and Florida.
+The company won The Best of Long Island Bethpage Bank contest from 2017-2020, and also won Best Security Guard Company on Long Island, New York four years in a row.
 Allen also has served as president of the Terry Parker Alumni Fund from May 2008 to Present and helped raise $500,000 for his old high school to purchase new sports equipment for its athletic teams.